dojo/docs/quickstart/Animation.rst

 		dojo.fx.combine([anim1, anim2]).play();
 	});

-(Notice we wraped the animation call in and addOnLoad function this time.
+(Notice we wrapped the animation call in and addOnLoad function this time.
 This is required always, as you cannot modify the DOM before the DOM is ready, which `addOnLoad <dojo/addOnLoad>`_ alerts us to.
 Also, we need to ensure the `dojo.fx` module has been loaded properly)

 Javascript is rather flexible about return values and where functions are called.
-The above example can be written in a shorthand like:
+The above example can alternatively be written in a shorthand like:

 .. code-block :: javascript
 	:linenos: